rbuurma/rise-2017/Syllabus/rise-2017-syllabus-final.md

 ##### September 20
 + *Pamela* chapter summary (pdf)
 + *Pamela* 476-503
-+ Ferguson, from"Rape and the Rise of the Novel" (short excerpt)
++ Ferguson, from"Rape and the Rise of the Novel" (short excerpt in class)

 ##### September 22
 + Selection from Armstrong, *Desire and Domestic Fiction*
 + [Exercise 3](https://github.com/rbuurma/rise-2017/blob/master/Assignments/Rise_assignment_3.md) assigned
++ note: Professor Buurma will be away; see instructions

 ### Week 4: *Pamela* and *Shamela* (1741)